robertohuertasm/figma-asset-downloader/docs/_coverpage.md

 # Figma Asset Downloader <small>0.3.1</small>

-> Small utility to help you download Figma assets directly to your computer.
+> Small utility to help you optimize & download Figma assets directly to your computer.

 - Simple to use
 - Support for Linux, Mac OS and Windows